SkygearIO/skygear-doc/content/cli/intro.md

-Skygear provides a default command-line interface `skycli` to interact with Skygear's handlers and postgres backend to facilitate application development and some common administration works.
+Skygear provides a default command-line interface `skycli` to interact with Skygear's handlers and PostgreSQL backend to facilitate application development and some common administration works.

 ## Getting started